Don't Leave Me This Way

 "Don't Leave Me This Way" is a song written by Kenneth Gamble, Leon Huff and Cary Gilbert.
 It was originally released in 1975 by Harold Melvin & the Blue Notes featuring Teddy Pendergrass, an act signed to Gamble & Huff's Philadelphia International label.
-"Don't Leave Me This Way" was subsequently covered by American singer Thelma Houston in 1976 and British synth-pop duo the Communards in 1986, with both versions achieving commercial success.
+"Don't Leave Me This Way" was subsequently covered by American singer Thelma Houston in 1976 and British synth-pop duo the Communards in 1986, both versions achieving commercial success.

 Harold Melvin & the Blue Notes original version

 The Blue Notes' original version of the song, featuring Teddy Pendergrass's lead vocals, was included on the group's 1975 album Wake Up Everybody.
 Though not issued as a single in the United States at the time, the Blue Notes' recording reached number three on the US Billboard Hot Disco Singles chart in the wake of Thelma Houston's version.
 The song proved to be the group's highest-peaking entry in the United Kingdom, reaching number five on the UK Singles Chart, when released there as a single in 1977.
 It became the title track of a budget LP issued on the CBS Embassy label in the UK in 1978.
 The track was finally issued as a 12-inch single in the US in 1979, coupled with "Bad Luck".